stardog-union/launchpad-docs/providers/microsoft-entra.md

 ### `AZURE_ON_BEHALF_OF_USER_FLOW_ENABLED`

-The `AZURE_ON_BEHALF_OF_USER_FLOW_ENABLED` option enables the Azure OAuth 2.0 On-Behalf-Of (OBO) flow for all Azure SSO connections.
+The `AZURE_ON_BEHALF_OF_USER_FLOW_ENABLED` option enables the Entra OAuth 2.0 On-Behalf-Of (OBO) flow for all Azure SSO connections.
 When enabled, users authenticate once via Azure and gain seamless access to all connected Stardog instances without interactive sign-in prompts for individual connections.

 > [!IMPORTANT]
 > Before enabling this flag, ensure you have completed the Microsoft Entra setup required for the OBO flow, as it depends on properly configured API permissions and exposed scopes between your Launchpad and Stardog app registrations.
-See [Azure On-Behalf-Of (OBO) Flow Setup](#azure-on-behalf-of-obo-flow-setup) for detailed configuration instructions.
+See [Entra On-Behalf-Of (OBO) Flow Setup](#entra-on-behalf-of-obo-flow-setup) for detailed configuration instructions.

 **When enabled (`true`):**
 - All Azure SSO connections automatically use the OBO flow